 Every day we see the potential technology provides to create better pathways of care—for the people delivering care and the patients they treat who are managing their own chronic disease(s).
-Rock Health just reported that after seven years, $23B has been invested in thousands of digital health companies.
+Rock Health reported that since 2011, $23B has been invested in thousands of digital health companies.
 Yet, historically, innovative solutions for kidney disease have been static at best and from a funding perspective, largely very quiet.

 However, a slew of innovation and new initiatives created to encourage advancements in kidney disease management are aiming to change this cycle of inactivity, offering the potential of new solutions for patients where currently there are very few.